rchakravarth/326-final-teamphi/docs/final.md

 Rishab Chakravarthy: Created the wireframes for the sign-in and mealbuilder pages as well as helped build the actual UI of the mealbuilder page.
 Helped build the accompanying mealbuilder.js file for the mealbuilder html page.
 Creating the mock endpoint data + worked on database logic.
 Created the documents for each milestone as well as the final report.

 Kenny Duong: Created the html pages for the sign-in and register.
 Assisted in creating the html for the page that creates the meal.
 Worked on developing the back-end coding for server.js, focusing on authenification and redirecting the pages.
+Recorded the video demo.

+Zach Reynolds: Worked on building the preliminary UI for index.html and the some of the logic for mealbuilder.js.
+Worked on the backend code for the mealbuilder.js file.
+Server logic including login functionality and minicrypt.

 **Conclusion**